Yusko0o/Yusko0o/README.md

 My main techs are c++, python, html, css, flask and raylib

+I'm a big leetcode enjoyer but might not be the best at it

 I might not be the best programmer yet but I have the best ideas sometimes hehe

 ## Fun fact about me :